SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 nothing # hide
 ```

-As expected we have a similar solution...
+As expected, we have a similar solution…

 ```@example connections
 prob = ODEProblem(sys, [], (0, 10.0), [])